 The Alpine Loop may be the very best place to see the Utah fall colors!
 It is a gorgeous 20-mile scenic drive.

 It is so popular there is no way that you will be able to get out and hike during peak season.
 However, there are a few areas where you can pull over and take photos.
-You can also hire a tour guide who knows all the perfect photo opps.
-The cars will be going very slow almost bumper to bumper.
-It took over two hours to go the 20 miles.
+You can also hire a tour guide who knows all the perfect photo ops so you can get your fall pictures of Utah fall colors.

 Stay at Sundance